Do you feel that your perineum has never been the same after childbirth?

 During the consultation, I carefully evaluate the entire intimate area to determine the most appropriate surgical plan.
 Often, perineoplasty is part of a broader treatment of the genital area, involving other intimate surgeries as needed.

-One of the characteristics that distinguishes my approach to perineoplasty in Londrina is the partnership with Dr. Fabio Minotti, an experienced coloproctologist.
-This multidisciplinary collaboration is essential to provide a truly complete result.
+One of the characteristics that distinguishes my approach to perineoplasty in Brazil is the partnership with Dr. Fabio Minotti, an experienced coloproctologist.
+This multidisciplinary collaboration is essential to deliver a truly complete result.

 As a plastic surgeon, my responsibility in perineoplasty involves: